 - 6 students from Allen County are currently studying at KU Medical Center.

 - 3 Allen County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- Allen County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Allen County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 32 KU Medical Center graduates live and/or practice in Allen County.
+- 36 KU Medical Center alumni live and/or practice in Allen County.

 - 1 health care provider has been placed in Allen County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 1 Allen County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - 1 Allen County health care employer exhibited with 2015 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

 - 13 enrollments in KU Medical Center continuing education/professional development courses and conferences by Allen County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.